About Your Nephrectomy or Adrenalectomy Surgery

 Figure 1.
 Your kidney

 The type of surgery you’ll have depends on the size and location of the cancer.
-Your surgeon will talk with you about the option that’s right for you.
+Your surgeon will talk with you about which surgery is right for you.

-• A partial nephrectomy is the removal of the part of the kidney that has the cancer and the tissue surrounding it.
-If needed, the lymph nodes will also be removed.
-Some of your kidney will remain in your body.
+• A partial nephrectomy (PAR-shul neh-FREK-toh-mee) is surgery to take out the part of the kidney that has the cancer and the tissue around it.
+If needed, your surgeon will also take out some of your lymph nodes.
+Part of your kidney will stay in your body.

-• A nephroureterectomy is the removal of the entire kidney, surrounding tissue, lymph nodes, the adrenal gland if necessary, all or part of the ureter, and part of the bladder
+• A nephroureterectomy (NEH-froh-YER-eh-ter-EK-toh-mee) is surgery to take out your whole kidney, the tissue around it, some of your lymph nodes, your adrenal gland (if needed), all or part of your ureter, and part of your bladder

-• An adrenalectomy is the removal of your adrenal glands.
+• An adrenalectomy (uh-DREE-nul-EK-toh-mee) is surgery to take out your adrenal glands.

-Surgery can be done using different techniques.
+There are different ways to do these surgeries.
 Your surgeon will talk with you about which options are right for you.

 If you have this kind of surgery, your surgeon will make 3 to 5 small incisions (surgical cuts).
-Using small tools and a camera, they’ll remove all or part of your kidney or adrenal gland, depending on the cancer.
+They’ll use small surgical tools and a camera to take out all or part of your kidney or adrenal gland, depending on the cancer.

-If you have this kind of surgery, your surgeon will make one incision, usually about 5 inches long.
-They’ll remove all or part of your kidney or adrenal gland, depending on the cancer.
+If you have this kind of surgery, your surgeon will make 1 incision.
+The incision is usually about 5 inches (13 centimeters) long.
+They’ll take out all or part of your kidney or adrenal gland, depending on the cancer.

 You and your care team will work together to get ready for your surgery.
 Help us keep you safe by telling us if any of these things apply to you, even if you’re not sure.